 Pancreatic cancer usually has no symptoms in its early stages, so many people are diagnosed when the cancer is advanced.
-If the cancer is in nearby organs or blood vessels (locally advanced), or has spread (metastasised) to other parts of the body, surgery to remove the cancer may not be possible.
+If the cancer involves nearby organs or blood vessels (locally advanced – some stage 3 cancers) or has spread to other parts of the body (metastasised – all stage 4 cancers), surgery to remove the cancer may not be possible.

-It is often assumed that palliative treatment is only for people at the end of life; however, it can help at any stage of a pancreatic cancer diagnosis.
+Some people think that palliative treatment is only for people at the end of life.
+However, it can help at any stage of a pancreatic cancer diagnosis.